hpe-storage/scod/docs/partners/vmware/index.md

 Remove the **/etc/kubernetes/vsphere.conf** file.

+Now that the CPI is installed, we can proceed with deploying the vSphere CSI Driver.

 #### Install vSphere Container Storage Interface (CSI) Driver

-Now that the CPI is installed, we can proceed with deploying the vSphere CSI Driver.

 The following has been adapted from the vSphere CSI Driver installation guide.
 Refer to [https://vsphere-csi-driver.sigs.k8s.io/driver-deployment/installation.html](https://vsphere-csi-driver.sigs.k8s.io/driver-deployment/installation.html) for additional information on how to deploy the vSphere CSI Driver.

 ##### Create a configuration file with vSphere credentials

-Since we are connecting to block storage provided by Primera, Nimble Storage or 3PAR we will create a configuration file for block volumes.
+Since we are connecting to block storage provided from an HPE Primera, Nimble Storage or 3PAR array, we will create a configuration file for block volumes.

 Create **csi-vsphere.conf** file.